If you have hard water at home, you no doubt understand the importance of having a reliable water softener.

 Then, you’ll need to consider how much water your household uses.
 Think of how many people live in your house, and how many water-based appliances you use.
 The more water you use, the bigger you’ll want your water softener to be.

 Then, take that number and multiply it by the number of grains per gallon.
-If you’re going with a salt-based softener that regenerates every seven days, multiply that number by seven.
 That will tell you just about how much grain capacity your water softener will need.

-If you’re ready to purchase a water softener and have further questions, or need to have your new water softener installed, don’t hesitate to give us a call at 1-888-BEN-1776 or contact us online!
+If you’re ready to purchase a water softener and have further questions, don’t hesitate to give us a call at 1-888-BEN-1776 or contact us online!